Head of research group: Kirsten Gram-Hanssen

 The group cooperates with all Danish actors active in the city in housing and supply, such as municipalities, utilities, public and private partnerships, private companies, and nongovernmental organizations (NGOs).
 In addition, at the national and international levels, we collaborate with Danish and international universities and knowledge institutions to provide the basis for decision-making and the background knowledge for a sustainable transformation of the city and residential area.
 Group members participate in several academic networks, such as SCORAI, EURA, ECEEE, and the ESA research network on consumption.

 Practical research is disseminated through daily press, trade journals, presentations, and direct cooperation with all relevant actors in the development of cities, housing, and supply.
-In addition, research is disseminated internationally through scientific journals, participation in international conferences, and several programmes at AAU-CPH, including the master’s programmes City, Housing and Settlement and Sustainable Cities.
+In addition, research is disseminated internationally through scientific journals, participation in international conferences, and several study programmes at AAU-CPH.